 - 2.3 Our procedure outlines when to call for help when necessary, such as an ambulance or emergency medical advice from professionals, and outlines the requirements for documenting necessary treatment once applied.
-The main duties of a First Aider are to give immediate help to casualties with common injuries or illnesses and those arising from specific hazards at school. - 2.4 We ensure that first aid provision is available at all times, including out of school trips, during PE, and at all other times when the school facilities are used. - 2.5 We keep an electronic record of all accidents or injuries and first aid treatment on Medical Tracker or a written record where Medical Tracker is not available.
+The main duties of a First Aider are to give immediate help to casualties with common injuries or illnesses and those arising from specific hazards at school. - 2.4 We ensure that first aid provision is available at all times, including out of school trips, during PE, and at all other times when the school facilities are used. - 2.5 We keep an electronic record of all accidents or injuries and first aid treatment on Medical Tracker or a written record where Medical Tracker is not available (Accident reporting software tool).
 We must inform parent(s)/carer(s) of any accident or injury on the same day, or as soon as reasonably practicable, of any first aid treatment.
 Records are stored confidentially in Medical Tracker.
-The recording of an accident is carried out in confidence at all times by the person administering first aid.
+The recording of an accident is carried out in confidence at all times by the person administering first aid. - 2.6 In the Early Years this will be dealt with by an adult in the room or on duty outside.
+If medication is required parents will be contacted for permission.
+All symptoms and treatment given will be reported on Medical Tracker.
+If a pupil needs to go home the staff will inform SLT and will contact the parent.
+In the case of a serious incident the pupil will be treated by a first aider and a member of staff will call 999, the parents will be informed immediately after this.